 The dilemma is that transforming needs into technical solutions, they must be specified.
 Any component can be designed without the knowledge of every detail, all the Ts must be crossed, and all the Is dotted.

 Let me summarise the recent finding in papers about ink, fountain pens, and discussion groups.
-Here are some common demands, critiques or facts on ink as expressed by the client.
+Here are some typical demands, critiques or facts on ink as expressed by the client.

 Ink is smooth flowing